Woodford Folk Festival: History

 The Woodford Folk Festival developed from the Maleny Folk Festival which began in Maleny in 1987.
 In 1994, the festival was moved 20 km away to Woodford when it outgrew the Maleny Showgrounds site.

 The final evening of the Woodford festival culminates in a spectacular New Year's Day closing ceremony, The Fire Event.
 Over 20,000 festival goers seated on the grassed Amphitheater hillside witness a spectacle of dance, music, theatricality and fire - with the burning of a large structure heralding the New Year.
-The Fire Event was developed by Neil Cameron at the former Maleny festival and continued at Woodford, Paul Lawler worked with Cameron and took over as creative director of the event from 2003 - 2011, followed by Joey Ruigrok Van De Werven from 2012 - 2014, and Alex Podger since 2014.
+The Fire Event was developed by Neil Cameron at the former Maleny festival and continued at Woodford, Paul Lawler worked with Cameron and took over as creative director of the event from 2003 to 2011, followed by Joey Ruigrok Van De Werven from 2012 to 2014, and Alex Podger from 2014 to 2022.
 The January 2000 Fire Event was featured in the global live TV broadcast heralding the new millennium.

 In 2005–2006 a record aggregate attendance of over 130,000 visitors attended the festival, injecting $21 million into the Queensland economy.

 In 2008, the festival won the FasterLouder Festival Award for the most Green Friendly festival.

 In 2009 as part of the Q150 celebrations, the Woodford Folk Festival was announced as one of the Q150 Icons of Queensland for its role as an "event and festival".

 In 2014, the festival attracted more than 126,000 patrons and generated 22 million dollars in direct visitor spending.

 The Festival celebrated its 30th anniversary in 2015, transforming from a homegrown event to one of the largest cultural celebrations in the southern hemisphere and welcoming more than 2 million people since 1994.

 In 2016–17, the festival attracted over 135,000 patrons, which was its largest year to date.

 The COVID-19 pandemic caused the 2020 festival to go on hiatus.
-After a two year hiatus, the 2022 Woodford Folk Festival programme was announced on Oct 22, 2023 featuring a score of Australian and international artists returning to the Woodfordia parklands.
+After a two year hiatus, the 2022 Woodford Folk Festival programme was announced on 22 October 2022 featuring a score of Australian and international artists returning to the Woodfordia parklands.